emacs-mirror/emacs/mps/manual/source/topic/pool.rst

     ``class`` is the :term:`pool class` of the new pool.

-    Some pool classes require additional arguments to be passed to :c:func:`mps_pool_create`.
+    ``args`` are :term:`keyword arguments` specific to the pool class.
     See the documentation for the pool class.

     Returns :c:macro:`MPS_RES_OK` if the pool is created successfully, or another :term:`result code` otherwise.